miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 		-just for the prototype "first block I see, I vote for" -there is a fixed amount of voting tokens:

+- Shard Blocks:
+	-they also contain a "previous_hash" field, so that finding the main block of a shard is just going to previous_block_number + 1.

 - Address:
 	- using base58 of ECDSA public_key as address